chinlam91/edison-alex/README.md

 ## Run

-Run this application using `node index.js` command.
+Run this application using `npm start` command.